pouretrebelle/chareads.com/content/books/2017/11/18-enders-game/index.md

   ]
 ---

 There were elements of this that made me want to devour it, but also many unassailable flaws.
 Chiefly, I just don't buy the premise.
 A 6 year old is the only hope to save the world?
 Sure.
-OK.
-I'm going to make a video on this book when I find the time.
+Okay.